Skip to content

 What to do in Saint Nazaire

-Sailing in Saint Nazaire
+Navigating to Saint Nazaire

 Les Sables d'Olonne

-What to do in Les Sables d'Olonne?
+What to do in Les Sables d'Olonne

-Les Sables-d'Olonne, the jewel of the Vendée coast, offers sun-drenched days of golden beaches and invigorating strolls.
-Stroll through the picturesque Ile Penotte district, where houses adorned with shells reveal the local artistic expression.
-The Musée de l'Abbaye Sainte-Croix offers a cultural immersion with its collection of contemporary art.
-Nature lovers will find refuge in the Forêt d'Olonne, offering winding hiking trails among a variety of plant and animal species, in the pure forest air.
+Les Sables-d'Olonne, the jewel of the Vendée coast, reveals sun-drenched days between golden beaches and invigorating walks.
+Stroll through the picturesque quartier de l'Ile Penotte, where houses adorned with shells reveal local artistic expression.
+The Musée de l'Abbaye Sainte-Croix offers a cultural plunge with its collection of contemporary art.
+Nature lovers will find refuge in the Forêt d'Olonne, offering winding hiking trails amid a variety of plant and animal species, in the pure forest air.
 A charismatic seaside getaway, combining relaxation, art and maritime exploration.

 Sailing in Les Sables d'Olonne